renovate-bot/khulnasoft-lab-_-vulx/docs/docs/advanced/modules.md

 If you are interested in `Update`, you can see an example of [Spring4Shell][vul-module-spring4shell].

 In the `Delete` action, `PostScan` needs to return results you want to delete.
-If `PostScan` returns an empty, Trivy will not delete anything.
+If `PostScan` returns an empty, Vul will not delete anything.

 #### Build
 Follow [the install guide][tinygo-installation] and install TinyGo.